-Paper 1: Explorations in Creative Reading and Writing

-Section A: Reading one unseen literature fiction text and answering questions based on the text.
+Paper 1: Explorations in Creative Reading and Writing Section A: Reading one unseen literature fiction text and answering questions based on the text.
 Section B: Writing descriptive or narrative writing - pupils will write one extended piece.

-One written exam: 1 hour 45 minutes 80 marks

-50% of English Language GCSE
+How is it assessed?
+One written exam: 1 hour 45 minutes 50% of English Language GCSE

-Paper 2: Writers' Viewpoints and Perspectives

-Section A: Reading one non-fiction text and one literary non-fiction text, both unseen texts.
+Paper 2: Writers' Viewpoints and Perspectives Section A: Reading one non-fiction text and one literary non-fiction text, both unseen texts.
 Pupils will then answer questions based on the texts.
 Section B: Writing to present a viewpoint.

-One written exam: 1 hour 45 minutes 80 marks

-50% of English Language GCSE
+How is it assessed?
+One written exam: 1 hour 45 minutes 50% of English Language GCSE